City-of-Helsinki/linkedevents/importers.md

   python manage.py event_import yso --keywords --all
   ```

-Imports all keywords in YSO into the database, without maintaining the existing hierarechy between the concepts.
+Imports all keywords in YSO into the database, without maintaining the existing hierarchy between the concepts.

 ## tprek - Location registry **(Required)**